This 2-in-1 for $149 is the best cheap Windows 11 laptop deal for Cyber Monday

 If the 2-in-1 form factor isn't for you then the Gateway 15.6 Ultra Slim Notebook for $179 at Walmart may be the answer.
 That's $70 off this laptop, which includes a 15.6-inch display, Intel Pentium Silver N5030 CPU, 4GB of RAM, 128GB of eMMC storage, Wi-Fi 6, THX audio, a Microsoft 365 Personal subscription and is also Windows 11 compatible.

 With Cyber Monday 2021 upon us we expect to see more excellent holiday deals on laptops.
-Be sure to bookmark our Black Friday laptop deals hub for the best discounts.
+Be sure to bookmark our Cyber Monday laptop deals hub for the best discounts.